gterrono/houston/README.md

 - Full support for Arrays / all sorts of complicated nested documents
 - Log of all actions done on Houston and (though this is tough) ability to roll back actions.
 - Get arbitrary mongo filters should work again.
-- Proper Meteor/IronRouter support for mounting Houston as a side app.
+- Proper Meteor/IronRouter support for mounting Houston to /admin (to replace the current CSS/router hackery).

 History
 -------